HimanshuSingh-966/Datalix/Internship_Report_DataLix_2.0.md

 ## on

-# DataLix 2.0: AI-Powered Data Analysis Platform
+# DataLix AI: AI-Powered Data Analysis Platform

 Submitted in partial fulfillment of the requirements for the award of the degree of